All Products

 accessModes

-The access mode.
+The access mode for the volume.
 The default value is ReadWriteMany.
 ReadWriteOnce and ReadOnlyMany are also supported.

 storageClassName